ProkopRandacek/glowing-octopus/readme.md

 - [ ] Rotate thing
 - [ ] Put item into a thing
 - [ ] Take item from a thing
+- [ ] Mine rocks & trees in an area

 ## Go side:
 - [x] RCON